erz-7/MRI_denoising/README.md

 Access to these datasets may need to be requested from the initial authors via e-mail correspondence.
-To re-produce our results, downlaod these three datasets and store them in separate folders. project_folder/
+To re-produce our results, downlaod these three datasets and store them in separate folders.

+project_folder/
-├── IXI/
+└── IXI/
+project_folder/
-├── FastMRI/
+└── FastMRI/
+project_folder/
 └── M4Raw/

 ### Preprocessing
-To preprocess the data, we provide an automated pipeline that does the following:
+To preprocess the data, we provide an automated pipeline within the file **dataproc_MBP_AI.ipynb** that does the following:

 1. Determines the file format of the input data (DICOM/h5/NIFTI formats currently supported)